Ignacio Anaya García, the Genius Who Invented Nachos, Is Being Honored With a Google Doodle

 Before nachos became one of the most beloved snack foods in North America and beyond, they were invented on a whim by a maître d' working in Piedras Negras, Mexico.
-Even if you've never heard Ignacio Anaya García's full name, you've certainly seen his nickname, "Nacho," in the appetizer sections of countless restaurant menus.
-On what would have been his 124th birthday, Google is honoring the culinary innovator with his own animated Doodle.
+Even if you've never heard Ignacio Anaya García's full name, you've certainly seen his nickname, "Nacho," in the appetizer section of countless restaurant menus.

 García was born in Mexico on August 15, 1895.
 His proper first name was Ignacio, but he went by the shortened version Nacho—a word that was not yet synonymous with tortilla chips covered in cheese.